What are monsters when all men lie dead, but perfect shadows on a cloudless day?

 “Speak for yourself,” Fritz said with a grin that twisted his features into a scowl.
 “It’s never too early for a good bowl of wine.”
 He smacked his lips together and stood up from his seat, making sure he did not trip over his sword.

-Patrick forced out a laugh and was joined by everyone but Ebbi.
-It’s like a dance, Patrick thought.
+Patrick forced out a laugh, soon joined by everyone but Ebbi.
+It’s like a dance, he mused.
 Each of us is moving in tune to some unseen social instrument.
-It was strange.
-Patrick never thought of things in such terms.
+It was strange, Patrick never thought of things in such terms.
 This was not like him.
 He shook his head and cut short his laughter while trying to push away the sense of unease that had dogged him since waking.

 “No, the twins are out scouting,” Patrick answered.
 “They will meet us at the forest’s edge.”

-Erik stroked the hint of a mustache growing on his upper lip; to Patrick the undeveloped mustache made Erik seem even more like a boy playing at being a man.
+Erik stroked the hint of hair growing on his upper lip; to Patrick the undeveloped mustache made Erik seem even more like a boy playing at being a man.
 “Shall we?”
-Erik turned towards the sally gate without waiting for a response.
+Erik asked, turning towards the sally gate without waiting for a response.

-A row of ten meter tall stone obelisks stood arrayed in front of the outer wall, seeming to stand guard against the forest below.
-The surface of these stone obelisks, more commonly known as wardstones, were inscribed with runes that helped keep the creatures below at bay.
-They worked, or so Patrick had been told, by creating a repulsive force that tricked sorcerer’s monstrosities into believing that nothing existed around them.
+A row of ten meter tall stone obelisks stood arrayed in front of the outer wall, seeming to stand watch over the forest below.
+The surface of the pillars—more commonly known as wardstones—were inscribed with runes that helped keep the creatures below at bay.
+They worked, or so Patrick had been told, by creating a repulsive force that tricked sorcerer’s monstrosities into believing nothing existed around them.

 As Patrick promised, the twins, Vagn and Vakur, met them at the edge of the forest.
-For as young as they looked, they were two of the finest trackers Patrick had come across.
-Each of them had a quiver of arrows on their backs, a sword hanging at their waists, and a bow in their hands.
-Their black coats were held closed by wooden buttons with swirls carved onto them.
-The buttons complemented the wooden starburst pinned on their left collars.
+For as young as they looked, they were two of the finest trackers Patrick had ever encountered.
+Each of them had a quiver of arrows on their backs, a longsword hanging at their waists, and a bow in their hands.
+Their black coats were held closed by wooden buttons with swirls carved onto them—the buttons complemented the brown starburst pinned on their left collars.

-Patrick turned to Erik and pretended to not notice his knuckles whiting on the hilt of his sword.
-“What do you think, my prince?”
-He asked with a wry and humorless smirk.
-“How much sweat do you feel like working up this morning?”
+Patrick turned to Erik and pretended to not notice the Prince’s knuckles whiting on the hilt of his longsword.
+“What do you think, my Prince?” he asked with a wry and humorless smirk.
+“How much sweat do you want to work up this morning?”

 “The Jade Spider sounds promising,” Erik replied.

 It seemed to Patrick that everyone released the collective breath they had been holding.
-An Imugi was rated as a Level Four Hazard, half a squad of Lightbenders and an unranked Cultivator would not nearly be enough.
-There was no doubt in his mind that they would be massacred if they attempted to hunt it down.
+An Imugi was rated as a Level Four Hazard, half a squad of Lightbenders and an unranked Cultivator would not be enough to challenge it.
+They would be massacred if they even attempted to hunt it down.

-Fighting the feeling of ecstasy, he paused behind a tree in front of a clearing.
-Colors were more vibrant and real than they were a moment before.
-His senses were heightened along with his strength.
-He could hear the thumping of hearts behind him.
-He looked back at the warriors gathered around and saw the same fire he felt inside reflected in their eyes.
-Without being told, they spread out in a circle around the clearing while Erik kneeled down behind him.
+He quickened his pace, body now as light as a feather.
+An odor of rot and decay grew stronger the closer they got to the Jade Spider’s location.
+He gripped the hilt of his longsword and paused behind a tree in front of a clearing.
+He looked back at the warriors gathered around and saw the same fire he sensed inside reflected in their eyes.
+Without being told, they spread out in a circle while Erik kneeled down behind him.

-Suddenly, Erik burst past Patrick and ran towards the clearing with his unsheathed sword in his hand.
-The clearing was covered in uneven fresh turned soil as though something massive had recently been buried underground.
+Suddenly, Erik burst past Patrick and ran towards the clearing with his unsheathed longsword in his hand.
+The open space was covered in uneven, fresh-turned soil as though something massive had recently been buried underground.

 Shit!
 Patrick’s eyes widened with dread.
 This was not part of the plan!
 Cultivators did not lead assaults from the front.
-They launched long range attacks while Lightbenders attacked from close range.
-Cultivators, unlike Lightbenders, could not increase their physical strength with the help of prana.
+They launched long range attacks while Lightbenders fought from close range.
+Cultivators, unlike Lightbenders, could not increase their physical strength!

 The ground shook at each step Erik took forward.
-Dust billowed around him, spreading outward in a ring.
-His polished blade glinted in the sunlight.
-Patrick could not be sure, but he thought Erik was using an Esoteric Sword Technique called Boar Rushes Down the Mountain to create the minor earth tremors.
+Dust billowed around him, spreading outward in a ring, and his polished blade glinted in the sunlight.
+Patrick could not be sure, but he thought the Prince was using an Esoteric Sword Technique called Boar Rushes Down the Hill to create the tremors.